Stock Trading for Beginners

 Sell Short and Buy to Cover Orders

-Selling short is an extremely speculative practice that can, theoretically, lead to unlimited losses.
+Selling short or shorting a stock is an extremely speculative practice that can, theoretically, lead to unlimited losses.
 It can also allow you to profit from a stock falling.

 Here’s how it works: You think that Company ABC is grossly overvalued.
 You are convinced the stock is going to fall substantially from its current price of $10 per share.